-The Texas Commission on Environment Quality (TCEQ) has notified STAFF WSC LACASA AREA TX 0670033 that the drinking water being supplied to customers had exceeded the Maximum Contaminant Level (MCL) for total trihalomethanes.
-The U.S. Environmental Protection Agency (U.S. EPA) has established the MCL for total trihalomethanes to be 0.080 milligrams per liter (mg/L) based on locational running annual average (LRAA) and has determined that it is a health concern at levels above the MCL.
-Analysis of drinking water in your community for total trihalomethanes indicates a compliance value in quarter four 2024 of 0.105 mg/L for DBP2-01.
+The Texas Commission on Environmental Quality (TCEQ) has notified the STAFF WSC LACASA AREA TX0670033 that the drinking water being supplied to customers had exceeded the Maximum Contaminant Level (MCL) for total trihalomethanes.
+The U.S. Environmental Protection Agency (U.S. EPA) has established the MCL for total trihalomethanes to be 0.080 milligrams per liter (mg/L) based on locational running annual average (LRAA) and has determined that is a health concern at levels above compliance value in quarter one 2025 of 0.098 mg/L for DBP2-01.